osmaniacattack/osmaniacattack/README.md

 # :wave: Hello, everyone!

 My name is Abdul Osman, a passionate Front End Developer.
-I studied Informatics with a background in Human-Computer Interaction. but I have a knack for building small, fun web applications via React or old fashioned HTML/CSS/JavaScript.
+I studied Informatics with a background in Human-Computer Interaction, but I have a knack for building small, fun web applications via React or old fashioned HTML/CSS/JavaScript.
 Check out my growing list of apps at: <a href="aqosman.netlify.app" target="_blank">aqosman.netlify.app</a><br/>

 Some of my favorite ones are:
 <ul>